 - All these spices can be easily found in an Indian store.

 - You can either use lamb or goat meat.
 I have used goat meat for this recipe.
 Goat meat is tougher than lamb meat.
 If you choose to use lamb meat reduce the pressure cooking time to about 35 minutes.

 - I buy the goat meat from an Indian grocery store and ask them to chop the shoulder to mid sized pieces.
 The mutton cut that I have used for this recipe is Bone-in shoulder.
 Shoulder takes long to cook since it is a sturdy meat.
 You can modify the cooking time to less depending on what type of goat meat you buy.
 Meat from the leg or breast cooks faster and you could reduce the pressure time to 35 minutes in case you choose those meat cuts.

-- This is meant to be spicy.
-The Kashmiri chili powder is added to attain the red color and is not very spicy.
+- The Kashmiri chili powder is added to attain the red color and is not very spicy.
 On a scale of 1 to 5, I would rate this recipe at a spice level of 3.
 So you can add or reduce the Kashmiri red chili powder accordingly.